gleekzorp/zac-git-fix-me/server/readme.md

 2. Enter pypi environment by typing "pipenv shell"

+3. Enter a python repl by typing "python" in your terminal.

+4. Once you see ">>>" type "from app import db"

+5. Next command is "db.create_all()".
+If you don't get an error, you should get a new repl line back.

+6. Exit the repl with Ctrl/Cmd + Z

-3. Once successful, you can enter the server by running the file.
+7. Once successful, you can enter the server by running the file.
 In your terminal, type "python app.py"